What’s the difference between a standard Self-Directed IRA and a Self-Directed IRA with a LLC?

 The LLC does not possess as many requirements (or as much paperwork) as a standard corporation.

 Theoretically this process could be performed without a facilitator.
-An individual investor could establish a new self directed IRA by a qualified custodian, and then open a LLC for the account.
-However, this path could potentially be dangerous for your retirement account.
+An individual investor could establish a new Self-Directed IRA by a qualified custodian, and then open a LLC for the account.
+However, this path is complex and could potentially be dangerous for your retirement account.

 Yes.
 Fees are typically accrued because the custodian would like to be reimbursed for various managerial and holding responsibilities.
 Using a LLC structure allows you to be appointed as manager of your IRA’s investing.
 This in effect cuts out the middle man (which in this case would be the managing custodian), and all the fees that would subsequently accrue as a result.
-Your self directed IRA still needs to be held by a custodian, but the custodian will not have any managerial or transactional responsibilities.
+Your Self-Directed IRA still needs to be held by an IRA LLC custodian, but the custodian will not have any managerial or transactional responsibilities.

 Say goodbye to all of those transaction and asset-based fees.